James Mason

 James Neville Mason (/ˈmeɪsən/; 15 May 1909 – 27 July 1984) was an English actor.
 He achieved considerable success in British cinema before becoming a star in Hollywood.
-He was nominated for three Academy Awards, three Golden Globes (winning once) and two BAFTA Awards throughout his career.
+He was nominated for three Academy Awards, three Golden Globes (winning once) and two BAFTA Awards in his career.

-Mason began his career as a stage actor on the West End, before transitioning into leading man roles in films during the early 1940s.
+Mason began his career as a stage actor on the West End, before moving into leading man roles in films during the early 1940s.
 He was the top box-office attraction in the UK in 1944 and 1945; his British films included The Seventh Veil (1945) and The Wicked Lady (1945).
 He starred in Odd Man Out (1947), the first recipient of the BAFTA Award for Best British Film.

-Moving to the United States in the following decade, Mason starred in such films as George Cukor's A Star Is Born (1954) - earning a Golden Globe for Best Actor in a Motion Picture – Musical or Comedy, Alfred Hitchcock's North by Northwest (1959), Stanley Kubrick's Lolita (1962), Warren Beatty's Heaven Can Wait (1978) and Sidney Lumet's The Verdict (1982).
+Moving to the United States in the following decade, Mason starred in such films as George Cukor's A Star Is Born (1954) earning a Golden Globe for Best Actor in a Motion Picture – Musical or Comedy, Alfred Hitchcock's North by Northwest (1959), Stanley Kubrick's Lolita (1962), Warren Beatty's Heaven Can Wait (1978) and Sidney Lumet's The Verdict (1982).

-He also starred in a number of successful British and American films from the 1950s to the early 1980s, including: The Desert Fox (1951), Julius Caesar (1953), 20,000 Leagues Under the Sea (1954), Bigger Than Life (1956), Journey to the Center of the Earth (1959), Georgy Girl (1966), Spring and Port Wine (1970), and The Boys from Brazil (1978).
-Following his death in 1984, his ashes were interred near the tomb of his close friend, fellow English actor Sir Charlie Chaplin.
+He also starred in a number of successful British and American films from the 1950s to the early 1980s, including: The Desert Fox (1951), Julius Caesar (1953), 20,000 Leagues Under the Sea (1954), Bigger Than Life (1956), Journey to the Center of the Earth (1959), Georgy Girl (1966), Spring and Port Wine (1970) and The Boys from Brazil (1978).
+Following his death in 1984, his ashes were interred near the tomb of his friend, fellow English actor Charlie Chaplin.

 Early life, family and education

 Mason was born on 15 May 1909 in Huddersfield, in the West Riding of Yorkshire, the youngest of three sons of John Mason and Mabel Hattersley, daughter of Joseph Shaw Gaunt.
 A wealthy wool merchant like his father, John Mason travelled often on business, mainly in France and Belgium.
-Mabel—who was "uncommonly well-educated" and had lived in London to study and begin work as an artist before returning to Yorkshire to care for her father—was "attentive and loving" in raising her sons.
+Mabel—who biographer Kevin Sweeney describes as "uncommonly well-educated," had lived in London to study and begin work as an artist before returning to Yorkshire to care for her father.
+According to Sweeney, she was "attentive and loving" in raising her sons.

-The Masons lived in a house in its own grounds on Croft House Lane in Marsh.
+The Masons lived in a house with grounds on Croft House Lane in Marsh.
 It was replaced in the mid-1970s by flats called Arncliffe Court.
 A small residential development opposite where the house once stood is now called James Mason Court.

 Mason was educated at Marlborough College and took a first in architecture at Peterhouse, Cambridge, where he became involved in stock theatre companies in his spare time.
-He had no formal acting training, and initially embarked upon it for fun.
+He had no formal acting training and initially embarked upon it for fun.